 Typically, Technicians work as a member of an operations team to resolve problems – prevent re-occurence, engaging other in issues affecting them and to support the improvement of performance.

-Candidates must have ideally achieved Grades 4/C or above at GCSE including English & Maths.
-If the learner has not achieved a GCSE Grade C/4 or equivalent in English and/or Maths you will be supported to complete Functional Skills as part of your apprenticeship.
-This is delivered by Derwent Training.
-The learner must be employed in a relevant role for a minimum of 30 hours per week.
+If the learner has not achieved a GCSE Grade C/4 or equivalent in English and/or Maths, you will be supported to complete Functional Skills as part of your apprenticeship.

-The cost of the apprenticeship is partly funded by both the Government and the employer.
-Ask Derwent Training how the funding rules will apply to your business – there are no training costs to be paid by the apprentice.
+The cost of the apprenticeship is funded by the Government and your employer.
+There are no training costs paid directly by the apprentice.

 What you earn as an apprentice will depend on your age, the apprenticeship standard and the location of the employer.

-If you are 16-18, or 19 or over and in the first year of your apprenticeship then you may be entitled to the National Apprenticeship Minimum Wage.
+If you are 16-18, or 19 or over and in the first year of your apprenticeship then you are be entitled to the National Apprenticeship Minimum Wage.
 Many employers do pay more than this but as you are their employee it is their decision.
 You must be paid for: